tekmunkey/ubuntuMUSH/README.md

 Create a directory such as ~/MUSH

-Put this repo in that directory along with your pennmush-186p1.tar file.
-Make sure that file is gunzipped.
-Make sure it's pennmush-186p1.tar, or else go into the installPennMUSH script and change the filename on line 45 to whatever you're using.
+Put this repo in that directory along with your .tar.gz distro file(s).
+Make sure whatever MUSH/MUX platforms you downloaded from github or FTP sites match the filenames in these scripts (as defined on line 34 of each script, after the = and between double quotes).
+If they don't match, then change the value between the double quotes to match the filename.

+At the commandline:

-run:  chmod ugo+x ubuConfig.sh
+run:  chmod ug+x ubuConfig.sh

 run:  ./ubuConfig.sh

 The script should install all needed packages and set the other scripts +x

+run:  chmod ug+x ubuConfig.sh

 run:  ./installPennMUSH.sh